 If your CIR is greater than 20%, your CIR will be the withholding rate.
 If your CIR is less than or equal to 20%, your payer must withhold at 20% unless you both agree that your CIR will apply.
 If your CIR is not known at the time of the agreement, the flat rate of 20% applies.

 It is your responsibility to notify your CIR to your payer in your 'voluntary agreement'.
-Agreement forms are available from the ATO (NAT 2772) or you can develop your own voluntary agreement with your payer - provided it contains the same information as the ATO form.
+The form Voluntary agreement for PAYG withholding (NAT 2772) is available from the ATO or you can develop your own voluntary agreement with your payer - provided it contains the same information as the ATO form.

 Under tax law, the Commissioner of Taxation may vary the amount a payer withholds from a withholding payment to meet the special circumstances of a particular case or class of cases.

 The main purpose of varying your withholding rate is to ensure that the amounts withheld during the income year best meet your annual income tax liability.
 You might request a variation if, for example, the regular withholding rate would lead to a large credit at the end of the income year because your tax deductible expenses are higher than normal.